Last revised: February 1, 2023

-The Alco C424 was the manufacturer's second B-B, four-axle road switcher in the series debuting in 1963 along with its sister model, the C420.
+The C424 was Alco's second B-B, four-axle road switcher in the Century series, debuting in 1963 along with its sister model,

 While sales were modest for the C424, it proved to be the American Locomotive Company's (Alco) best selling Century design offering comparable horsepower, was reliable, and could out pull anything in its class (a hallmark the builder was now quite well known for).